1. Arthur Street Kitchen

 Call in on your own and there’s always a cheery greeting from the staff who perform an intricate catering ballet in the tiny kitchen, local art on the walls and magazines and the local paper to peruse.
 Early risers do breakfast, I usually arrive for lunch (the cabinet food is a visual as well as a culinary feast).
 Check out the salt and pepper sets.

-When the sun is shining The Stables is a favourite spot for lunch.
+When the sun is shining Harlau House is a favourite spot for lunch.
 You won’t find it in Tīmaru itself though – but head inland immediately outside the town’s southern boundary on Beaconsfield Road, where the plains yield to gently rolling hills and you’ll find it.
 It’s less than 10 minutes from the centre of town.
-A sign warns drivers not to run over the bantams that potter around the carpark.
-Aim for a table in the large courtyard so you can admire both the brick former stable building which houses the café and the gardens and established trees around the 19th-century homestead.
-There’s a play area for kids and a donkey paddock.
-This is relaxed, casual dining – favourites include the gourmet hamburgers and decadent cheesecakes.
+Aim for a table in the large courtyard so you can admire both the brick former stable building which houses the café and the gardens and established trees around the 19th-century homestead, while you enjoy relaxed, casual dining.

 3. Patiti Point